Medical related courses are the most sought-after fields among Nigerian science students.

 Nevertheless, despite the hurdles of enrolling for housemanship in Nigeria, it is a period when these new medical professionals start earning.

 This is what necessitated this article.
-This article will x-ray the salaries of medical doctors, pharmacists, dentists, radiographers, physiotherapist and Nutritionists during housemanship.
+This article will x-ray the salaries of medical doctors, pharmacists, dentists, radiographers, physiotherapist and Nutritionists during housemanship in Nigeria.

 Housemanship (Internship) Salary Of Medical Doctors In Nigeria